UKICRS

 Accommodation in Dublin

 Delegates are responsible for booking and purchasing their own accommodation.
-However, we are some recommendations below.
+However, we offer some recommendations below.

 Hotels